CMU-313/CMU-313.github.io/docs/recitations/reci8-llms.md

 Follow the notebook instructions to calculate cosine similarity for a sample of 10 questions.
 What are some limitations with this metric?
 Are there ways of changing the prompt to make the outputs better?

+Once you are done, submit the link to your Colab notebook to gradescope at [this link](https://www.gradescope.com/courses/583198/assignments/3599220/).